Antivirus

 Alternatives

-The five programs detailed above performed best in our evaluation, however, this doesn't mean that the other 11 we assessed don't offer useful Internet security solutions.
-Both AVG and ESET provide access to similar numbers of features and are highly configurable, but scored just outside of the Top 5.
-They do suffer from other shortcomings though: With ESET, poor testing lab results made the difference to us, while with AVG, it was their abysmal live support.
+The five programs above performed best in our evaluation, however, this doesn't mean that the other 10 we assessed aren't working checking out.
+Both AVG and ESET give users a similar number of features and are highly customizable, but scored just outside of our Top 5.
+They aren't without issues though: ESET didn't do great with the testing labs, and AVG's support leaves much to be desired.

 Below, you can find a list of all of the alternatives to our Top 5: